Gives the stationary probabilities for a 1st-order Markov chain (R.P. Littlejohn).

 Description

-parameter, as either a matrix of transition counts or a factor of states from which the transition matrix is calculated.
-The probabilities and transition matrix can be saved using the TRANSITIONS
+MC1PSTATIONARY prints and/or saves the stationary probabilities for a first-order Markov chain.
+The data are input using the DATA parameter, as either a matrix of transition counts or a factor of states from which the transition matrix is calculated.
+The probabilities and transition matrix can be saved using the TRANSITIONS and PSTATIONARY parameters, respectively.

-Option: PRINT
+Option: PRINT.

 Method

-to obtain the required eigenvector.
+The procedure uses LSVECTORS to obtain the required eigenvector.

 Action with RESTRICT

-parameter is set to a list of factors, these must not be restricted.
+If the DATA parameter is set to a list of factors, these must not be restricted.

 See also